d7laungani/Chi-Phi-App/README.md

 Chi Phi app for the Psi Zeta Chapter at the University of Texas at Dallas.

-Get node modules by running npm: install
+Get node modules by running: npm install

 To run app use command: ionic serve